mschl0ss/laudable/wiki/notes.md

 I'm literally just tracking user_id in it.
 BUT shopping_cart lets me just delete the shopping cart and start fresh, instead of going through the joins table and removing items

 .

-### Categories, their parents and their children
-Anything wrong with loading all descendants into state when I grab a category?
-Should I just load all categories into state from the get go or actually grab as needed?

-.